 The session id is issued (through an API request) the first time it is requested, but no sooner.
-This is because generating a session id puts it into the DKV on the server, which effectively locks the cloud.
+This is because generating a session id puts it into the DKV on the server, which effectively locks the cluster.
 Once issued, the session id will stay the same until the connection is closed.

-H2OCluster object describing the underlying cloud.
+H2OCluster object describing the underlying cluster.

 Base URL of the server, without trailing